 2. Budget Meetings

-We set aside time to talk about the budget twice a month – once at the beginning of the month to set up the budget, and once mid-month to see if we need to make any adjustments.
+We set aside time to talk about the budget twice a month – once at the beginning of the month to set up the budget and look over the previous month’s budget, and once mid-month to see if we need to make any adjustments.

 3. Spending Policy

 We have a specific dollar amount where, if we want to buy something over that number, we agree to check in with the other person first.
 It helps keep spending in check and it avoids any number of arguments that begin with, “You spent how much on what?!”

 By committing to following those three things, we’ve experienced tremendous rewards and growth in our marriage.

 - Relief: Knowing that you are on the same page and that you have a plan eliminates stress and worry.

 - Trust: We know the other person isn’t going to blow a significant chunk of money on a whim.

 - Confidence: I’m not inclined to think about financial planning (see reference to my denial above).
 Working on this stuff together has given me the confidence to feel secure that if anything ever happens to Mike, I know exactly what to do to keep myself financially sound.